-Pirates are one of the more popular themes in modern pop-culture, specially made famous after a certain series of movies starring Johnny Depp.
+Pirates are one of the more popular themes in modern pop culture.
 It’s no surprise this popularity extends into board gaming.
 I have compiled a Top 10 Best Pirate Board Games in 2021 as a guide for everyone who is looking to buy a pirate board game or is just generally interested in board games.

 There are affiliate links by the titles.
 I am affiliated with Amazon (as well as with some other stores) and will earn a commission if you buy something through my link.

 10. Rum & Bones and Rum & Bones: Second Tide